-You May Also LikeQ+A: Marcus Harshaw Q+A: Scottie Flora Q+A: Jen Miller
+You May Also LikeQ+A: Geovette Washington Q+A: Dana Bishop-Root Q+A: Marcus Harshaw

 Taiji Nelson was helping teens connect with nature as an educator at Pittsburgh Parks Conservancy when a partnership with Carnegie Museum of Natural History urged him to become more active in the fight for climate justice.
 “I had this realization that while I knew the climate crisis was serious, I wasn’t acting like it,” says Nelson.
 Today, he’s helping to break what he calls the “spiral of silence” around climate change as senior program manager of the museum’s Climate and Rural Systems Partnership (CRSP), a project that engages community members across western Pennsylvania in creating space for open conversations around the climate crisis.